renatosviana/agentic-kafka-reference-architecture/kafka-avro-genai-streaming-poc/README.md

 1. Keep the Control Center running to monitor incoming messages at runtime.
 Control Center will be available at [http://localhost:9021](http://localhost:9021):

-- Run it in Postman:
+- Run it in Postman (use [Postman collection](https://github.com/renatosviana/agentic-kafka-reference-architecture/tree/main/kafka-avro-genai-streaming-poc/doc)):
 <img width="1287" height="657" alt="image" src="https://github.com/user-attachments/assets/77e8a03f-0597-4eae-9339-93a38e7fe241" />

 - Observe in Control Center: